 When we looked at our property, it was obvious we had access to a fair amount of wood.
 From our firewood processing to the management of trees on our property, wood was the obvious choice of brown materials for us.

 With composting, however, it’s less than ideal to throw chunks of bark and entire branches into your pile.

 Chunky materials will break down very slowly.
-You ideally need to get the wood into a manageable form.
-Ideally chips, for a much more rapid decomposition process.
+You ideally need to get the wood into a manageable and usable form.
+Breaking down wood into wood chips makes for a much more rapid decomposition process.

 How To Prepare Wood Sources For Composting